ShadXst/ShadXst/README.md

 # My bio
 ## About
-Nothing more to say yet :)
+Nothing to say yet :)

 ## Languages
 - Russian (native)